Switch123456789/Switch-s-Home-Assistant-Add-ons/Snapclient/README.md

 ### Configuration

-- **Navigate to the addon configuration-page for extra settings**
+- Navigate to the addon configuration-page for extra settings
-If you use the Music Assistant addon, the default settings work fine.
+- The default URL is set to the local Snapserver (e.g. [Music Assistant](https://github.com/music-assistant/server)-, [Mopidy](https://github.com/Switch123456789/Switch-s-Home-Assistant-Add-ons?tab=readme-ov-file)- or [Snapserver](https://github.com/Art-Ev/addon-snapserver)-addons).

 ### More infos